gbv/paia/paia.md

     all PAIA core methods can be accessed at a common base URL. patron identifier
   : A Unicode string that identifies a library patron account.

+# Security Considerations

+Security of OAuth 2.0 with bearer tokens relies on correct application of HTTPS.
+It is known that SSL certificate errors are often ignored just because of laziness.
+It MUST be clear to all implementors that this spoils the whole chain of trust and is as secure as sending access tokens as plain text.

+To limit the risk of spoiled access tokens, PAIA servers SHOULD put limits on the lifetime of access tokens and on the number of allowed requests per minute among other security limitations.

+It is also known that several library systems allow weak passwords.
+For this reason PAIA auth servers MUST follow approriate security measures, such as protecting against brute force attacks and blocking accounts with weak passwords or with passwords that have been sent unencrypted.

 # References